 Definition of Explicit Collusion:

 occurs when companies officially agree to work together, usually to maximize joint profits.
-In the case of explicit collusion, there would often be records of meetings or signed agreements documenting the terms of an agreement.
+Records of meetings or signed agreements documenting the terms of an agreement usually exist.

 A monopolist can set production where profits are maximized.
 Because there is one producer, a monopoly does not need to be concerned about competitors lowering their prices or increasing production.
 The graph below is a monopolist’s graph.
 It shows how a monopoly can limit production to increase the market price.
 Oligopolies may enter a collusive agreement.
 Usually their objective is to behave as a group like a monopoly and increase profits by limiting production and raising prices.

 Production in the graph's industry would be reduced to QM

 , which would be produced in a more competitive environment.
 A higher price of PM